parsimonhi/animCJK/README.md

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1, HSK 2 and HSK 3 traditional hanzi" (647 characters) and 2 other characters.
 Note that some simplified characters have more than one corresponding traditional character.
 As a result, svgsZhHant folder contains 649 characters.

-Take care because characters are not always the same in Japanese and in Chinese even when they share the same unicode.
+Be careful because the characters are not always the same in all languages even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same shape as 勉 (21193.svg) in Chinese.

-Take care of compatibility characters such as 勉 (64051.svg) that has in Japanese the same shape as 勉 (21193.svg) in Chinese, but has not the same unicode.
+Pay attention to compatibility characters such as 勉 (64051.svg) which has the same glyph in Japanese as 勉 (21193.svg) in Chinese, but does not have the same unicode.

 Each svg can be inserted as is in a web page, or with some modifications using for instance javascript.